Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `content_type` is an optional field which determines whether the data in the table is sensitive or not.
 It can have one of the following values: `personal` (default) and `non-personal`.
 Tables with data about individuals or entities whose anonymity should be preserved must be marked with the content type `personal`.
-If any such tables is included in a query, the query will underlie the anonymization restrictions applied by Aircloak Insights and produce anonymized results.
+If any such table is included in a query, the query will underlie the anonymization restrictions applied by Aircloak Insights and produce anonymized results.
 If the content type field is set to `non-personal`, the table will be classified as not containing data requiring anonymisation.
 Queries over such tables are not subject to the anonymization restrictions. *No attempts will be made to anonymize the data